 Findings: City designated scenic resources are shown on the zoning map by the "s" overlay zone.
 Historic resources are designated by a large dot.
-There are no such resources present on the site.
-Therefore, the Hearings Officer finds this approval criterion is not applicable.
+As there are no such resources present on the site, this approval criterion is not applicable.